ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 Note that there is no entity called `facility` in the OrderPortal system.
 It is just a concept behind the design of the system.

+The OrderPortal system is designed for only one facility, displaying up to about 8 different order forms.
+There is no hard limit to the number of simultaneously published forms, but the current design does not work well with more than about 8 forms.

+If an organization has different facilities requiring different sets of forms, then it is probably a good idea to set up different instances of the OrderPortal system, with separate back-end database instances.

 # Users